fbtwitter/hatch/README.md

 </div>

-> A native WinUI 3 desktop app with a friendly always-on-top paperclip mascot.
+> A native WinUI 3 desktop app with a friendly always-on-top eggclip mascot.
 > Capture tasks in ≤4 seconds from anywhere.
 No account.
 No cloud.
 No telemetry.

 ---